140mm Fans for Talon

 - support braces are nice and thin, but one blocks one of the small ducts - not a big deal

-- no diffuser needed - likely due to impeller tip ring
+- no diffuser needed - likely due to the tip ring on the impeller

 Sudokoo Mach 140 max 2200 rpm